 The people living in the Mayo Camp, about 20 kilometers from Khartoum, are refugees.
 They are victims of the wars that have been tearing apart Sudan and its neighbors for the past 20 years.
 Today, Mayo has around 400,000 inhabitants.
 It is no longer possible to call it a refugee camp, due to its de facto permanence: the majority of families now living there have been doing so for years.
 Within the camp, living conditions are still extremely unstable.
 A lack of running water; no sewage system; and poverty put a heavy strain on the health of children, who make up 50% of the camp’s inhabitants.

 In 2005, we opened the Mayo Paediatric Centre.
 It remains the only free healthcare facility available to the local population and delivers essential medical services for children under the age of 14.
 The illnesses we commonly encounter are direct consequences of living conditions in the camp: gastrointestinal and respiratory tract infections, malnutrition, and malaria.
 Easily remedied, these conditions can – if left untreated – lead to more serious problems.
-As of 31 December 2017, the center has seen a total of 222,424 clinical visits and has admitted 20,016 patients.
-11,680 patients have been referred to public hospitals for further treatment.
+As of June 2019, the centre has seen a total of 249,084 outpatient consultations and has admitted 22,999 patients.
+13,741 patients have been referred to public hospitals for further treatment.
 EMERGENCY covers the costs of laboratory examinations and specialist referrals for all patients.
 In 2017 alone, we saw around 50 children each day.
 Half of our patients were less than one year old.

 Two years ago, we decided to broaden the scope of our work in Mayo, introducing obstetric and gynecological services in order to perform check-ups on pregnant and breastfeeding women.
 In 2017, we saw an average of 35 obstetric and gynecological visits per day.
 We also provide a postnatal service at home for women whose pregnancies we have monitored.